Knee anatomy, including muscles, ligament and cartilage

 7. Always avoid knee rotation

-It is practical to elevate the pelvis in seated postures while make sure that both knees are resting and not dangling to avoid knee pain from yoga.
-Elevating the pelvis helps to facilitate the rotation in the hip joint, lifting the knees with rolled blankets or blocks to assure that both knees don’t depress when bending forward.
-For instance, in Bound Angle Pose, sit on a block to facilitate a pelvic tilt and by placing a block underneath the knees, stable the knees from rotational forces.
+It is practical to elevate the pelvis in seated postures while making sure that both knees are resting and not dangling to avoid knee pain from yoga.
+Elevating the pelvis helps to facilitate the rotation in the hip joint, lifting the knees with rolled blankets or blocks to ensure that both knees don’t depress when bending forward.
+For instance, in Bound Angle Pose, sit on a block to facilitate a pelvic tilt and by placing a block underneath the knees, stabilise the knees from rotational forces.

 8. Keep both kneecaps off the ground

-For many yogis who suffer from knee pain, doing kneeling posture is painful.
-In yoga sessions, these people feel painful in poses such as Cat Pose or Tiger Pose.
-This could be easily prevented by elevating the shins, in this way to avoid any pressure on the kneecaps.
+For many yogis who suffer from knee pain, doing a kneeling posture is painful.
+In yoga sessions, these people feel pain in poses such as Cat Pose or Tiger Pose.
+This could be easily prevented by elevating the shins, this way avoid any pressure on the kneecaps.